DoerJ/booktree/README.md

 An online used textbooks trading platform for university students.
 See project in my bitbucket repo at: https://bitbucket.org/jamesyuhao/booktree/src/working_dev/

 #### Description
 Booktree is an online used textbooks trading platform for university students.
-The application improves the efficiency selling process by highly HCI design (Human-Computer Interaction design).
-Since the the application is designed to be user-friendly, the time-consuming process students need to experience when looking for textbooks for the upcoming semester has been eliminated.
-Booktree is available on iOS, Android, and Web platforms for free.
+The application improves the efficiency of selling process by high quality HCI design (Human-Computer Interaction design).
+Since the application interfaces are user-friendly, the time-consuming book-purchasing process students need to experience has been eliminated.
+Moreover, Booktree is available on iOS, Android, and Web platforms for free.

 #### Functionalities
 <pre>